Revenue Architecture

 VIP parking, private events, training sessions, recovery, in-venue advertising, open-night F&B.

-No Competitor Has
+Three Margin Advantages No Competitor Has

-① Zero Rent Expense
+① Targeted Zero Rent

 ② Self-Promotion Model

-③ 24/7 Ancillary Revenue
+③ Daily Ancillary Revenue

 Growth Is Earned, Not Assumed